Effect of the 2004 Indian Ocean earthquake on Thailand

-Thailand was one of the 14 countries affected by the 2004 Indian Ocean earthquake and tsunami on 26 December 2004.
-It left behind unprecedented damage and destruction in six provinces of Thailand, impacting 407 villages, completely destroying 47 of them, including prominent tourist resorts like Khao Lak.
+Thailand was one of the 18 countries greatly impacted by the 2004 Indian Ocean earthquake and tsunami on 26 December 2004.
+The 2004 Indian Ocean earthquake and tsunami left behind unprecedented damage and destruction in six provinces of Thailand, impacting 407 villages, and completely destroying 47 of them, including prominent tourist resorts like Khao Lak.
 The disaster killed about 5,400 people in Thailand, including foreign tourists.
+In addition, 2,993 people were reported missing in Thailand.
+According to reports, over 250,000 people were killed within 18 countries across Southeast Asia and Southern Africa that were impacted, and over 1.7 million people were left homeless.
+The 2004 Indian Ocean earthquake and tsunami was a significant disaster event that impacted a vast population.

 Tsunami

-The first location where the tsunami was noticed was on the Similan Islands, a famous diving site located about 70 km from Phang Nga town in Pha Nga province or 13 km from central Khao Lak.
-The sea around these islands when the tsunami struck was reported to have strong currents and divers underwater felt strong turbulence.
+The tsunami was caused by a 9.0 magnitude earthquake located in Indonesia in the early morning of 26 December 2004.
+The first location where the tsunami was noticed was on the Similan Islands, a famous diving site located about 70 km from Phang Nga town in Pha Nga province, 13 km from central Khao Lak.
+When the tsunami struck, the sea around these islands was reported to have strong currents and underwater divers felt strong turbulence.
 Some flooding also occurred inland, though no casualties were reported.

-The tsunami struck the west coast of Phuket island.
-Almost all the major beaches on Phuket’s west coast, including Kamala, Patong, Karon, and Kata, suffered substantial damage, as did some resorts and communities along the island's southern shores.
+When the tsunami struck Thailand, it first hit the southern coastlines of Thailand called the Andaman coast.
+Almost all the major beaches on the Andaman coast suffered substantial damage, and all six of the coastal provinces along the Andaman Coast were obliterated.
+Phang Nga was the province that was most destroyed, since 4,224 individuals died---more than half being tourists---along with resorts and communities along the island's southern shores being damaged completely.
+An area of Phang Nga that was most severely devastated was Khao Lak, which is one of the most prominent resort areas in all of Thailand.